damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 Discussions on diffs in merge requests can be hard to keep track off, yet it's important that you actually give each comment attention.

-To make it easier to find, fix and resolve those comments and discussions, we've added the ability to do just that: Each comment and discussion on merge request diffs can be resolved.
+To make it easier to find, fix, and resolve those comments and discussions, we've added the ability to do just that: Each comment and discussion on merge request diffs can be resolved.
 Longer threads can be resolved all at once or just comment-by-comment.